Dewey W. Knight Jr.: Professional career and achievements

 In 1969, he took on the interim role of head of the Division of Youth Services.
 He was heavily involved in the new War on Poverty program established by the federal government and also took on the challenge of working with the Neighborhood Development Program.

 In 1970, Knight accepted the role of Acting Director of Housing and Urban Development.
 In the same year, he was appointed Assistant County Manager—the first black person to command this post.

 While serving as assistant county manager, organized the Department of Human Resources and began the process for what would become the Elderly Services Program.
 He served as acting County Manager in 1976, 1987, and 1988 and was promoted to First Deputy County Manager in 1985.
 He served more than 1.8 million residents of Dade County.
 He was and remains the only black person to ever hold this position.
 Knight, who retired in 1988, began his 29-year service in Dade County government as a social worker for the welfare agency.
 He quickly moved up to management positions and became the county's first black deputy county manager and assistant county manager.

 Dewey W. Knight Jr. was offered the position of County Manager several times throughout the years, though he chose to not accept, citing family as his main priority.

+In December 1992, Knight became a member of the Non-Group (a civically influential group of Miami-Dade business and civic elites).

 Also important to note is that Dewey Knight Jr. founded The National Association of Black Public Administrators, (NABPA).

 He is also one of only three Distinguished Public Servants to have their portrait displayed in the Miami-Dade County Stephen P. Clark Government Center.

 Additional work

 As a clinical professor at Barry University's Graduate School of Social Work, Knight served his community and its people in more ways than just professional.
 At Barry University, he taught and mentored upcoming administrators within the industry.
-His commitment to social work and community service programs earned him a wonderful reputation throughout Dade County and his impact stretched far beyond the county limits.
+His commitment to social work and community service programs earned him a good reputation throughout Dade County and his impact stretched far beyond the county limits.
 Though he could well afford it with his rise in the ranks, Knight, a widower, never moved from his Liberty City home, where he raised his family and helped his neighbors.